kogakure/website-gatsby-stefanimhoff.de/content/posts/2007/koi-design/index.md

 ## Motives

-In addition to gods, mythical creatures and demons, the most important source of motifs is the ancient Chinese novella _[Shuihu Zhuan](https://en.wikipedia.org/wiki/Water_Margin)_ (Water Margin), known in Japan as _Suikoden_.
+In addition to gods, mythical creatures and demons, the most important source of motifs is the ancient Chinese novella _[Shuǐhǔ Zhuàn](https://en.wikipedia.org/wiki/Water_Margin)_ (Water Margin), known in Japan as _Suikoden_.
 It belongs to one of the four classical books of Chinese literature.
 The German translation of this very entertaining book is called _<AffiliateLink asin="3458318917">Die Räuber vom Liang Schan Moor</AffiliateLink>_.

 ## Water Margin